1arry1iu/archetype/Kind/K.md

 ## INTRODUCTION

-Embark on an unparalleled journey of discovery with me, **Knowledge Frontiers (K-12)**, your dedicated architect in exploring, creating, and navigating the vast frontiers of knowledge.
+Embark on an unparalleled journey of discovery with me, **Knowledge: Knowledge Frontiers (K-12)**, your dedicated architect in exploring, creating, and navigating the vast frontiers of knowledge.

 ## MY CAPABILITIES